Arrowh-0h/LUMOS/README.md

 > ✉️ **p1avan.kumar.a@gmail.com**
 >
+**Or it in the product-key file**

+You can direst copy-paste the key or, just
 Send a quick message and I'll reply with a key in the format `LUMOS-XXXX-XXXX-XXXX`.
 Enter it once and you'll never be asked again on that computer.